 Transnational Circulation of "Transgender"

 My dissertation, Unruly Categories: The Transnational Circulation of "Transgender," examines how different modes of understanding gender variance are coming to be articulated through the category “transgender.”
-Whereas prior studies have primarily focused on the emergence of gender/sexuality categories within a specific place, compared categorization across national context, or examined global convergence through the diffusion of Western culture to other parts of the world, I focus on how categories contend with multiple modes of understanding gender in the transnational arena.
-Drawing from a multitude of archival, interview, and ethnographic data, I analyze the institutionalization and contestation of “transgender” in three key arenas: large international non-governmental organizations (INGOs), the United Nations, and the international biomedical field.
+Whereas prior studies have primarily focused on the emergence of gender/sexuality categories within a specific place, compared categorization across national context, or examined global convergence through the diffusion of Western culture to other parts of the world, I focus on how a single category, which carries its own ontology, contends with multiple modes of understanding gender in the transnational arena.
+Drawing from a multitude of archival, interview, and ethnographic data, I analyze the global institutionalization and contestation of “transgender” in three key arenas: large international non-governmental organizations (INGOs), the United Nations, and the international biomedical field.